vuejs-translations/docs-cs/src/guide/essentials/template-refs.md

 Ve verzích před 3.5, kde `useTemplateRef()` ještě není dostupné, musíme deklarovat ref s&nbsp;názvem, který odpovídá hodnotě atributu `ref` v šabloně.
 Ref by měl obsahovat hodnotu typu pole:

+In versions before 3.5 where `useTemplateRef()` was not introduced, we need to declare a ref with a name that matches the template ref attribute's value.
+The ref should also contain an array value:

 ```vue
 <script setup>
 import { ref, onMounted } from 'vue'